 Humans is new circus at its finest and shows both what is possible with this artform and why Circa continues to take the world by storm.
 The audience was transfixed throughout and gave the company multiple standing ovations at the end of the show.
 Hopefully I can get back for a second round and I cannot wait to see what comes next from the company’s new partnership with QPAC.

-Humans was on at the Playhouse Theatre, QPAC from 6- 9 December 2018.
+Ads J saw ‘Humans’ at the Playhouse Theatre, QPAC during it’s season that ran from 6- 9 December 2017.